nghinv/CodeFest2014/README.md

         * Tasks Management Tool home
         * In the Open list
         * Drag and Drop an item to Inprogress list
+    * Give status:
+        * Click to edit button in the same line of the task => a task detail form would be showed
+        * Click to (PLF) add comment indicator, give comment and post it.
     * Finish a task:
         * Tasks Management Tool home
         * In the Inprogress list